 Rooms on the lower floors can be noisy.
 Workers start prepping the pool area at dawn and guests toss towels on lounge chairs shortly thereafter (to “save” them).
 Advice: Request a room on an upper floor.

 Fairmont Kea Lani

 Located at the south end of the Wailea coastline, the Fairmont Kea Lani (fairmont.com/kea-lani-maui) has a more secluded vibe.
 The white structure is Moorish in design, with Polynesian-inspired art and garden atriums.
-Although the Fairmont is a large, full-service resort (owned by Hyatt), they do a nice job of maintaining a relaxed, tropical vibe.
+Although the Fairmont is a large, full-service resort (part of the Accor brand collection), they do a nice job of maintaining a relaxed, tropical vibe.